 Hence, reaching your current or potential customers through their email may be the best marketing tool you may have the liberty to use.
 An email marketing campaign’s ability to be personalised specifically towards each customer gives you all the more reason to consider this particular marketing tool since.
 Often enough, customers seeking your product may not always be aware of that new blog post on your website, or that brand new service your company just launched.
 With email marketing, your customers can be made aware of all this, as well as new promotions and updates specifically catered towards your loyal customers.
 Moreover, A study by Adobe found that your current customers are 9x more likely to convert than 1st time prospects.

 How would you jump on the email marketing bandwagon, you may ask?
 It’s quite simple, really.
 After you’ve complied a list of all your customers’ emails and contact details, you can pick one of several email software providers –Mailchimp, for example, is completely free for your first 2000 subscribers! –and proceed to blast your emails.
 Other tools such as SumoMe, Leadpages or OptinMonster can always be used to continue collecting more emails, and by sending out regular and attractive emails to your customers, you earn their loyalty.
+Voila Norbert is another great tool to use for finding and verifying email addresses

 Search Engine Optimization